6 simple tips to protect your business against fraud

 2. Staff training

 All staff should be trained on how to spot fraudulent emails and should be provided with clear guidelines on what to do if they spot a fraudulent email.
-For example, check email addresses to see if they look suspicious, report the suspicious email to the IT manager or delete the email.
+For example, check email addresses to see if they look suspicious, or if the bank details have changed, report it to the IT manager or delete the email.

 3. Regular audits